Lab41/Circulo/data/revolution/README.md

    - Bipartite: True

 ### Vertices
-The seven Type 1 nodes represent these seven groups (St. Andrew's Lodge, the Loyal Nine, the North Caucus, the Long Room Club, the Boston Tea Party, the Boston Committe, and the London Enemies).
+The seven Type 1 nodes represent seven Whig groups: St. Andrew's Lodge, the Loyal Nine, the North Caucus, the Long Room Club, the Boston Tea Party, the Boston Committe, and the London Enemies.
-The 254 Type 2 nodes represent colonial Americans (including John Adams, Paul Revere, and Joseph Warren).
+The 254 Type 2 nodes represent colonial Americans who attended meetings of these groups (including John Adams, Paul Revere, and Joseph Warren).

 Attributes: None.